razeen-ahmed/Layerwise-Ansatz-Expressivity-Using-Haar-Fidelity-Distribution-KL-Divergence/README.md

 This repository contains a research notebook that explores the expressivity of quantum neural network ansatzes using **Haar fidelity distribution** and **Kullback-Leibler (KL) divergence** as quantitative measures.
 The analysis is performed layer-wise to understand how expressivity evolves with network depth.

-## 🧪 Objectives:
+## 🧪 Objectives

--Evaluates a variety of ansatzes across increasing layer depths -Samples random parameters to compute fidelity with Haar-random target states -Calculates and visualizes how expressive a given ansatz becomes as layers increase -Helps researchers choose ansatzes that balance trainability and expressivity -Computes KL divergence to quantify each circuit’s expressivity per layer
+- Evaluate a variety of ansatzes across increasing layer depths.
+- Sample random parameters to compute fidelity with Haar-random target states.
+- Calculate and visualize how expressive a given ansatz becomes as layers increase.
+- Help researchers choose ansatzes that balance trainability and expressivity.
+- Compute KL divergence to quantify each circuit’s expressivity per layer.

 ## 📓 Notebook Overview